Configure eNegotiate

 For External Vendor Users

-It is possible to automatically send draft versions to external parties via the workflow notification, with action links embedded in the email.
-These action links allow the vendor to submit their own version or accept/reject the current terms.
+You can automatically send draft versions of the contract to vendors via workflow notifications, with action links embedded in the email.
+This allows the vendor to submit their own version, or accept/reject the current terms.

 Note: This does not require the Vendor Portal module.